 Today, the Okanehira is honored and preserved in the Tokyo National Museum, where it is displayed alongside other swords recognized as masterpieces of Japanese art.

 However, the story of the sword extends beyond that duel; it eventually came into the possession of Tokugawa Ieyasu, the founding Shogun of the Tokugawa era.
-This additional layer of historical and political context elevates the Kamura from a simple masterpiece to a tangible artifact of Japanese history.
+This additional layer of historical and political context elevates the Kamukara from a simple masterpiece to a tangible artifact of Japanese history.

-The Kamura is currently owned by an anonymous European private collector and is not on public display.
+This Kamukara is currently owned by an anonymous European private collector and is not on public display.
 However, it occasionally goes on tour to various museums and art galleries, offering aficionados and casual admirers a rare opportunity to appreciate its craftsmanship and beauty up close.

-Sosho Katana, $70,000
+6. Sosho Katana: $70,000

 And then there's the Rare Sosho School Katana, sold for just under $70,000.
 This 14th-century masterpiece is believed to be the work of Hasebe Kunishige, a student of the legendary Masamune.
 The sword is notable for its gold inlay bearing the designer's name, and it's a relic from the Nanbokucho Period, a tumultuous era of competing imperial claims.

-Etchu Norishige Sword, $24,000
+7. Etchu Norishige Sword: $24,000

 One such treasure is the Etchu Norishige Sword, which was sold for a mere $24,000 but holds an incalculable historical value.
 This 14th-century katana mysteriously disappeared from a collection after being gifted to a shrine by a Samurai Lord two millennia ago.
 Made by Etchu Norishige, a revered Japanese swordsmith, it resurfaced at an auction and was acquired by an Australian bidder, later being confirmed as a missing National Treasure of Japan.

-Yamato Katana, $23,750
+8. Yamato Katana: $23,750

 Picture credit: Christies